ChrstphrHll/npc_gen/students/Ungris Riluaneth.md

 ---
 # Ungris Riluaneth
 ### Description
-- Dragonborn Cleric from Magmus Centerhold
+- Dragonborn Cleric from Draconia
 - 5th year Diplomacy student in Treskal
 - 2 curled horns, Deep Blue eyes, and red skin
 - Is Sincere and Cruel, and has Beauty as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes